Student Assessment

 Schedule, Deadlines, & Payment

-The Exhibitions Committee will review the applications, and the selected adjudicators will be contacted by Tuesday, March 12, 2024.
-Adjudication will take place from March 12 to March 25, 2024.
+The Exhibitions Committee will review the applications, and the selected adjudicators will be contacted by Wednesday, March 5, 2025.
+Adjudication will take place from March 5 to March 24, 2025.

 Adjudication takes place in March, and results are sent out in April.
 The judging process is conducted virtually by a minimum of three judges who have received FAEA training in scoring artworks for exhibition.
 The jurors work independently of each other.
-All entries are adjudicated anonymously by the judges (artist name, school, and district are not visible to the judges).
+All eligible entries are adjudicated anonymously by the judges (artist name, school, and district are not visible to the judges).

 Selection criteria is based on these 4-point rubrics: